-Go to the (potentially relative) link href, using the given method ('get' or 'post') and any extra arguments you want to pass to the app.get() or app.post() methods.
+Go to the (potentially relative) link href, using the given method ('get' or 'post') and any extra arguments you want to pass to the webtest.app.TestApp.get() or webtest.app.TestApp.post() methods.

 All hostnames and schemes will be ignored.